 With Covid, you are seeing this kind of solidarity building happening very organically, as people begin to realize that the health and safety of public sector workers and their ability to have non-precarious jobs helps everybody.
 There are also very specific examples of this.
 For instance, Amazon workers protesting about their work conditions are receiving a lot of support from the public.
 And communities in which Amazon warehouses and distribution centers are being placed are joining in.
 In New York, there was a popular movement against the introduction of these warehouses that five years ago would have been impossible.
 We are also seeing collectives of informal taxi drivers, both in developed and developing countries coming together.
 It is not always a formal union but it is a union in that workers are coming together to negotiate better conditions of work, also bringing in users of taxis.
 We have seen women’s and feminist groups protesting against unregulated taxis for personal and sexual violence reasons, because you can’t be sure that those taxi drivers are accountable for the services they provide.
 If this drives out better regulated services, then we are left with the monopoly of unsafe services.
 In these ways, you are beginning to see workers’ groups, feminist groups, and consumer groups coming together.

+*Update: The full report is now out here.
+You can listen to the webinar organized to launch this report here.
 This interview is part of our Labor in the Digital Economy series.